-3 credits Offered every spring semester Additional Fees Apply welding processes with emphasis on proper welding techniques to ensure students understand industry requirements.
+This course teaches welding processes as used in modern industry.
+Course provides instruction in and experience with all major welding processes with emphasis on proper welding techniques to ensure students understand industry requirements.
 This course places an emphasis on preparing the student to take the AWS welding certification test.